Ficool

 I was a spy.

 Yeah, I know — everybody thinks that sounds real cool.
-James Bond, tuxedos, martinis, some French woman named Chantal who only wears silk.
+The colloquial idea of a spy is Bond, it's a woman in silk, it's a life of womanizing, espionage and thrill-seeking.
 Sometimes it is, but if it was a categorical question?

 No. It's not like that.
-It's a lot of waiting in shitty cars, cold coffee, staring at your own reflection in windows while pretending you're not about to throw up from the sheer amount of blood you've spilled that day.
+It's a lot of waiting in shitty cars, coffee gone cold, staring at your own reflection in windows while pretending you're not about to throw up from the sheer amount of blood you've spilled that day.

-I can see it now, every wrong turn, every wasted hour.
+I can see it now.
+It's an embarrassment.
+My whole working experience is a true indictment of my education as a spy.
 Like reading those texts you sent your high school crush at two in the morning.
 "Hey… just thinking about you…" Yeah.
 That's how I feel when I think about this op.

 The plan was simple: take down U.S. Marshal Derreck Sheriddan.
-The guy wasn't dangerous.
+The guy wasn't even on the threat tiers.
 He was a skirt-chasing divorce statistic with a badge.
 He hadn't discharged his gun in his 30 yrs or so of service.
-But he had a promotion coming — big one — and with it, control over a unit that could step outside U.S. jurisdiction (exaggerating, it's only really geopolitically.
-They can't just make their own missions).
+But he had a promotion coming — big one — and with it, control over a unit that could step outside U.S. geopolitical jurisdiction.
+I'm talking countries out of extradition, places charities and overbearing travel influencers won't show.

 My bosses didn't like that.
 Well, not exactly that — they didn't like who'd be whispering in his ear after the promotion.